belteki/leak_compensation/README.md

 I recommend downloading these packages using the freely availably Anaconda built: https://www.continuum.io/downloads

-The Notebook also depends on the supplied helper files which should be in the same directory as Alarms_GitHub.ipynb
+The Notebook also depends on the supplied helper files which should be in the same directory as the .ipynb notebook files

 gb_loader.py